openstack/keystone/doc/source/middlewarearchitecture.rst

 OpenStack projects based on the WSGI standard.

-For the architecture of keystone and its services, please see :doc:`architecture`.
+For the architecture of keystone and its services, please see architecture_.
 This documentation primarily describes the implementation in ``keystoneclient/middleware/auth_token.py`` (:py:class:`keystoneclient.middleware.auth_token.AuthProtocol`)